trixi-framework/HOHQMesh.jl/docs/src/guided-tour.md

 # Guided tour

-In this brief overview, we highlight two scripts from the `examples` folder that demonstrate the interactive mesh functionality of HOHQMesh.jl.
+In this brief overview, we highlight two scripts from the `examples/` folder that demonstrate the interactive mesh functionality of HOHQMesh.jl.
 In depth explanations of the functionality are provided in the [Tutorials](@ref).